decaporg/decap-cms/website/content/docs/hugo.md

 </body>
 ```

 That link won't work just right just yet.
-You'll need to make a single page layout for blog posts, so Hugo can create a page for the `.Permalink` to link to.
+You'll need to make a single page layout for blog posts, so Hugo can create a page for the `.RelPermalink` to link to.

 ### Creating a single page post layout